stuarts-exmos/dev-notes-and-snippets/SQL - Passing lists to stored procs.md

-This examples assumes you want o pass a list of people objects to the db stored proc.
+This examples assumes you want to pass a list of people objects to the db stored proc.
 A person contains a name (string) and an age (int).

 First you need to create the type in the db to represet a Person.